-The YMCA uses The Creative Curriculum® for Preschool which is an early childhood curriculum that focuses on project-based investigations as a means for children to apply skills and addresses four areas of development: social/emotional, physical, cognitive, and language.
+The YMCA uses The Creative Curriculum^{} for Preschool which is an early childhood curriculum that focuses on project-based investigations as a means for children to apply skills and addresses four areas of development: social/emotional, physical, cognitive, and language.
 The curriculum is designed to foster development of the whole child through teacher-led, small and large group activities centered on 11 interest areas (blocks, dramatic play, toys and games, art, library, discovery, sand and water, music and movement, cooking, computers, and outdoors).
+Parents are invited to ask about the curriculum.
 Preschool everyday activities consist of:

-• Language Arts
+Language Arts